SummersRemote/xjx/README.md

 node.addChild(new XJX.XNode('name').setTextContent('John Doe'));
 ```

+### JSON Formats

+XJX supports two JSON formats:

+1. **XJX Format**: Full-fidelity representation with preserved namespaces, CDATA, comments, etc.
+2. **Standard Format**: Natural JavaScript object structure for easier integration with other libraries

+You can choose the format that best suits your use case:
+- Use XJX Format when you need full round-trip preservation of XML features
+- Use Standard Format when working with typical JavaScript data structures

 ### Transforms

 Transforms are operations applied to XNode during the conversion process.
 They can modify values, attributes, element names, or structure.